brettbuddin/shaden-wiki/Home.md

-Welcome to the documentation for Lumen, a modular audio synthesizer.
+Welcome to the documentation for Shaden, a modular audio synthesizer.

 If you feel like something in these documents is vague or could use more clarity, please feel free to [file an issue](https://github.com/brettbuddin/lumen/issues) or email [brett@buddin.us](mailto:brett@buddin.us).